MDBAuth/EWR_tool/README.md

 - All SA catchments
 - All EWRs from river based Environmental Water Management Plans (EWMPs) in Victoria*

 *Currently the wetland EWMPS and mixed wetland-river EWMPs in Victoria contain EWRs that cannot be evaluated by an automated EWR tool so the EWRs from these plans have been left out for now.
-The MDBA will work with Victorian representatives to ensure any further changes are integrated into the tool where possible.
+The MDBA will work with our Victorian colleagues to ensure any updated EWRs in these plans are integrated into the tool where possible.

 **Input data**

 - Gauge data from the relevant Basin state websites and the Bureau of Meteorology website
 - Scenario data input by the user
 - Model metadata for location association between gauge ID's and model nodes
+- EWR parameter sheet

 **Running the tool**
 Consult the user manual for instructions on how to run the tool.
 Please email the above email addresses for a copy of the user manual.